-ELIA requires schedules of Power Generating Module (or the Power Unit level) and of Energy storage units in both Day-ahead and Intraday.
-Demand facilities are exempted from the delivery of schedules.
+ELIA requires schedules of Power Generating Module (or the Power Unit level) and of Energy storage units in both Day-ahead and Intraday, and also of Demand facilities or delivery points that offer flexibility for redispatching.
+Demand facilities are exempted from the delivery of schedules if they do not offer flexibility for redispatching.
 Two types of schedules are discussed: MW schedules and ON/OFF schedules.